 Entrainment, or loss of life due to water pump, canal, or dam operations can be a problem for almost every life stage of green sturgeon- larvae, juveniles, subadults, and adults (Israel and Klimley 2008).
 Entrainment may significantly reduce the number of adults in the Sacramento River returning to the sea after spawning (Richard Corwin, Pers.
 Comm.).
 The overall impact of entrainment on fish populations is typically unknown (Moyle and Israel 2005), however there is enough descriptive information to predict where green sturgeon may be entrained (Israel and Klimley 2008).

 BDCP Objective #6

-Reduce entrainment of green sturgeon.
+Reduce entrainment of juvenile green sturgeon.